 Hearing every shark, pollock, lobster, crab, shellfish, and shrimp singing underwater praise of the Lamb requires heightened hearing for sure.

 Then "I" of the story watched as a lamb opened the first of the seven seals.
 It could perhaps scratch the seals off with its claws or lick them off with its tongue.

 A sacrificed, mutant-looking lamb with seven horns and seven eyes came along and far surpassed men and women in heaven.
 Men and women thing it is needed to interpret such a divine status of an animal.
 But if earthly sheep could but read, these evangelical tidings could boost their self-esteem: Better than man where it counts, the New Testament insists.
 Somehow the farmers do not believe it, and maybe not you do either.
 [Revelation 5:13].

 There is one more thing: Jesus: "Much more valuable is a person than a sheep!"
 (Matthew 12:12, abr.)

 What about other animals to be slaughtered - pigs, for example?
 A boar is God (Vishnu) in Vishnuism; one of the first incarnations of God.

 Buddha's existential "Avoid killing" has a biblical counterpart in "I desire mercy, not sacrifice."
 [Hosea 6:6], repeated by Jesus with the addition that if the meaning was understood, people would not have condemned the innocent [Matthew 12:7].
-Instead the Bible is filled with victimising and fiendishness.
+Instead the Bible is filled with victimising scapegoating and other forms of fiendishness.